qwertystop/qwertystop.github.io/_drafts/platforms-beyond-data.md

 other, nothing jumped out at me.
 And that much wasn't exactly interesting.

 I also wrote [a d3 script][cfdg] to take the data and allow it to be grouped and organized.
-Again, though, I didn't see many patterns, and what I did find was mostly unhelpful.
+Again, I didn't see many patterns, and what I did find was mostly unhelpful.

-As such, instead of directly presenting patterns from the data, I'm doing my best to salvage things: For each category, I've gone into detail on what nuance was lost by my too-rough analysis, and what patterns I can see through close examination, even if I can't quantify them.
+As such, instead of directly presenting patterns from the data, I'm doing my best to salvage things: for each category, I've gone into detail on what nuance was lost by my too-rough analysis, and what patterns I can see through close examination, even if I can't quantify them.